qiuyue1993/Notes/VQA/Important Approaches/Models without explicit reasoning module.md

 - Accepted to CVPR 2019
 - 2019.06

 ---
+### FiLM
+- FiLM: Visual Reasoning with a General Conditioning Layer
+- Accepted to AAAI 2018
+- 2017.09
+- GNN-FILM: GRAPH NEURAL NETWORKS WITH FEATURE-WISE LINEAR MODULATION
+---
 ### Others
 - Multimodal Transformer with Multi-View Visual Representation for Image Captioning